0x90d/videoduplicatefinder/README.md

 FFmpeg and FFprobe is required.

 #### Windows user:
-Get latest package from https://ffmpeg.zeranoe.com/builds/ and extract ffmpeg.exe and ffprobe into the same directory where VideoDuplicateFinderWindows.exe is placed in.
+FFmpeg and FFprobe are already included.
+Otherwise get latest package from https://ffmpeg.zeranoe.com/builds/ and extract ffmpeg.exe and ffprobe into the same directory where VideoDuplicateFinderWindows.exe is placed in.

 #### Linux user:
 Install latest ffmpeg and ffprobe the usual way and verify PATH environment variable is set.
 Also make sure you got **libgdiplus** installed.